 - 5.1.
-Appendix 1, the document accompanying this covering report, has been prepared with regard to the CIPFA Prudential Code.
+Appendix 1 to the report, has been prepared with regard to the CIPFA Prudential Code.
 It seeks to detail the framework within which decisions are made in respect of capital expenditure and funding and the principles to which the Council adheres, in the context of the current capital budget. - 5.2.
-Table 2 of the Capital Strategy summarises the Council's approved capital programme for 2023/24 and beyond, totalling £267.103million.
+Table 2 of the Capital Strategy summarises the Council's approved capital programme for 2024/25 and beyond, totalling £267.103million.
 The document identifies the sources of funding for capital expenditure and the opportunities for future funding.
 It then goes on to discuss the capital investment required in order to deliver the Council's aims as laid out in the Council Strategy.